-As of December 31, 2023 and 2022, the Company's consolidated balance sheets included deposits from executive officers and directors totaling \$32,912,783 and \$24,564,101, respectively.
-There were no loans outstanding to executive officers and directors as of December 31, 2023 and 2022.
+As of December 31, 2024 and 2023, the Company's consolidated balance sheets included deposits from executive officers and directors totaling \$25,818,883 and \$32,912,783, respectively.
+There were no loans outstanding to executive officers and directors as of December 31, 2024 and 2023.

-The Company has purchased loans from Sun West Mortgage Company, Inc. ("Sun West") that is owned by the same individual that owns a minority interest in Metro Home.
-During the years ended December 31, 2023 and 2022, the Company purchased \$0 and \$45,140,341, respectively, of residential mortgage loans from Sun West which also continues to service the purchased loans.
+The Company occasionally purchases loans from Sun West Mortgage Company, Inc. ("Sun West") that is owned by the same individual that owns a minority interest in Metro Home.
+During the years ended December 31, 2024 and 2023, the Company didn't purchase any residential mortgage loans from Sun West which also continues to service the purchased loans.